Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Both can be powerful, but they offer different kinds of encounters.

-For me, the most memorable Newfoundland whale-watching experiences come from combining both.
+For me, the most memorable Newfoundland whale-watching trips come from combining both.
 One gives you movement.
 The other gives you stillness.

 What Makes Trinity and Bonavista So Photogenic for Whale Watching?